Cansu Özbay: Club

+She won the 2024–25 Turkish Women's Volleyball League with VakıfBank, and was named MVP.

 International

 Özbay was part of the Turkey girls' U18 team at the 2013 CEV Youth Volleyball European Championship – Girls held in Serbia and at the 2013 FIVB Girls' U18 World Championship held in Thailand.

 She was a member of the Turkey women's U20 team, and played at the 2015 FIVB Volleyball Women's U20 World Championship held in Puerto Rico.

 She competed at the 2017 Women's European Volleyball Championship held in Azerbaijan and Georgia, where the Turkey women's team ranked third.
 She was part of the national team at the 2018 FIVB Volleyball Women's Nations League, which became silver medalist after losing to the United States in the final.

+Cansu Özbay made her Olympic debut at the Tokyo 2021 Games.

+Özbay was part of the squad that won both the 2023 FIVB Nations League and European Championship.
+She was named best Setter of the 2023 European Championship.
+She was also named to the Paris 2024 Olympics where the team finished fourth.